DCI/scaladci/README.md

 ```
 Role methods will always take precedence over instance methods when they have the same signature.

-## `self` and `this` references to Role Players
+## `self` reference to a Role Player
-As an alternative to using the Role name to reference a Role Player we can also use `self` or `this`.
+As an alternative to using the Role name to reference a Role Player we can also use `self`:

-If we use `self` our Role definitions would look like this:
 ```Scala
   role Source {
     def withdraw {